kyma-project/community/docs/guidelines/content-guidelines/01-user-docs.md

 # User documentation

 Open-source Kyma and Kyma module user documentation is displayed on `https://kyma-project.io`.
-The webiste uses [docsify](https://docsify.js.org/#/) as a documentation site generator.
+The website uses [docsify](https://docsify.js.org/#/) as a documentation site generator.

 The overaching Kyma content is pulled from the `/docs` folder in the `/kyma` repository.
 Module documentation is pulled from the `/docs/user` folder in respective module repositories.